MEd in Educational Administration Degree

 Prepare for Leadership in Public, Private or Charter Schools

-The Master of Education in Educational Administration degree program at Grand Canyon University can prepare you to pursue a leadership position in school administration.
+The Master of Education in Educational Administration degree program at Grand Canyon University can help prepare you to pursue a leadership position in school administration.
 This advanced program offers a comprehensive curriculum that delves into the intricacies of educational management, policy development and leadership strategies.
-For those who wish to purse their certification to become school principals, this program teaches concepts that can offer a well-rounded education for future educational leaders.
+For those who wish to pursue their certification to become school principals, this program teaches concepts that can offer a well-rounded education for future educational leaders.

 You will participate in engaging coursework and hands-on applications that may include immersive experiences like internships, practicums and field opportunities, allowing you to put theory into practice.
 Knowledgeable faculty will instruct on topics that include the skills, knowledge and insights that can prepare you for a transformative journey toward becoming a visionary leader in the realm of education.